Internet-Draft | SPICE SD-CWT | June 2025 |

 element can be separately blinded.

-An example nested claim is shown in Section 12.2.¶
+An example nested claim is shown in Section 13.2.¶

-The protected header MUST contain the sd_alg
+The protected header MAY contain the sd_alg

-field identifying the algorithm (from the COSE Algorithms registry) used to hash the Salted Disclosed Claims.
+header parameter identifying the algorithm (from the COSE Algorithms registry) used to hash the Salted Disclosed Claims.

-The unprotected header MUST contain an sd_claims
+The unprotected header MUST contain the sd_claims

-section with a Salted Disclosed Claim for every blinded claim hash present anywhere in the payload, and any decoys (see Section 10).
+header parameter with a Salted Disclosed Claim for every blinded claim hash present anywhere in the payload, and any decoys (see Section 10).

 If there are no disclosures, the sd_claims

-header is an empty array.
+header parameter value is an empty array.

-The payload MUST also include a key confirmation element (cnf
+The payload also MUST include a key confirmation element (cnf

 ) [RFC8747] for the Holder's public key.¶